lingui/js-lingui/website/docs/tutorials/react-patterns.md

 ## Choosing between generated and explicit ID

-Both approaches have their pros and cons.
-We recommend using generated IDs as it scales and gives better developer experience.
+Using generated IDs provides more scalability and gives a better developer experience.
+On the other hand, explicit IDs for phrases make it easier to identify phrases out of context and to track where they're used.
+IDs usually follow a naming scheme that includes *where* the phrase is used.

 ### Using ID generated from message

 #### With [`Trans`](/docs/ref/macro.md#trans)

-In the example code above, the content of [`Trans`](/docs/ref/macro.md#trans) is transformed into message in MessageFormat syntax.
-By default, this message is used for generating ID.
-Considering the example above, catalog would be fulfilled by these entries:
+In the example code above, the content of [`Trans`](/docs/ref/macro.md#trans) is transformed into a message in MessageFormat syntax.
+By default, this message is used for generating the ID.
+Considering the example above, the catalog would be fulfilled by these entries:

 ```js
 const catalog = [